ScotcsDuluka/NVIDIA-Shadowplay/README.md

-# NVIDIA ShadowPlay (Custom Implementation)
+### NVIDIA ShadowPlay `Custom Implementation`

-A lightweight ShadowPlay-style screen recorder with overlay UI, built in VB.NET.
+> A screen capture utility inspired by NVIDIA ShadowPlay with overlay UI, built in VB.NET [No Hook].

 ---